 - Remove Old Wallpaper – Mix equal parts vinegar and water.
 Saturate a section of the wallpaper and let it sit for a few minutes.
 Use a wallpaper scraper to easily and carefully peel off the wallpaper!
 Do this in sections so the vinegar doesn't have time to dry.

-- Stop the Itching – Soak a cotton ball and dab it on your bug bites to take care of the itch.
+- Stop the Itching – Soak a cotton ball in vinegar and dab it on your bug bites to alleviate the itch.

 - Get Rid of Water Rings – Fix wood stains on furniture by mixing equal parts vinegar and olive oil.
 Apply it with a soft cloth and go with the grain of the wood.
 Remove with a clean, soft cloth.

 - Remove Crayon Marks – Did cute little Billy just draw you a masterpiece on the wall?
-Easily remove those marks on the walls or floor (except for hardwoods) without breaking a sweat.
+Easily remove those marks from walls or floors (except for hardwoods) without breaking a sweat.
 Dip a toothbrush in vinegar and rub it until it comes off!

 Vinegar is the perfect cheap and safe household cleaner!
-You can easily make homemade spray carpet cleaner, hard floor cleaner, oven cleaner, drain cleaner and window/glass cleaner.
-Don't believe us?
-Check those recipes out right over here!
+You can easily make homemade spray carpet cleaner, hard floor cleaner, oven cleaner, drain cleaner, and window/glass cleaner.
+Check more cleaning ideas out in our homemade cleaner recipes post!

 Here are some other ways to use vinegar to clean around your house: